noClaps/blog/src/content/notes/quantum-and-particle.md

 ### Bosons

-These are the force carrier particles, which represent the forces we encounter in our daily lives.
+Bosons, named by Paul Dirac in honor of Indian physicist Satyendra Nath Bose, are the force carrier particles, which represent the forces we encounter in our daily lives.
 Remember, forces are just pushes and pulls, but things you might not think of as forces can be.

 For example, you might think of pushing on a box as a force, and you'd be right.
 By pushing on a box, you are doing work on it to move it a certain distance.
 However, the repulsion and attraction of a magnet is also a force, since it is also doing work on the magnetic object to move it a certain distance, either away from or towards itself.